 One of the main reasons people make appointments with their Miami Beach eye doctor before their yearly exam is because they are developing cataracts.
 Cataracts are actually quite common, and many people develop them as they start to age.
 They are identified by a clouding over the pupil; the clouding is caused by a buildup of protein that eventually becomes too thick to see through.
 While being prescribed glasses by a Miami eye doctor can help someone deal with the initial symptoms for some time, surgery will likely be unavoidable.
 However, cataract surgery is quick, painless, and extremely successful in restoring a patient’s sight.
 Nobody has ever lost their sight or had any severe negative repercussions because of a cataract surgery.

-One of the main questions people ask their eye doctor in Miami about this condition is just how the cataracts are formed.
+One of the main questions people ask their eye doctor about this condition is just how the cataracts are formed.
 There are actually several types of cataracts, and they can be formed by many causes.

 ● A nuclear cataract is one that begins at the center of the eye’s natural lens.
 This type of cataract is most commonly caused by aging.